 Perhaps you’re out with friends, on some work drinks maybe, in the pub, and you get to that point in the evening where you think ‘I’d quite happily go home and go to bed now with a nice cup of tea‘.
 (We all get there right?
 That’s not just me?)
-How often do you listen to that instinct and actually go home and go to bed?
+How often do you listen to that instinct and actually go home and go to bed, and relish having the best mattress and the cosiest blankets?
 My money is on ‘not often.’

 Or maybe you’re at home, and you’re tired, but the washing up still needs doing, or you start faffing about tidying something up, or finishing off a bit of work that could probably wait but feels useful.
 Really you want to go to bed, but all of these littles chores start jostling for your attention and you end up staying up that extra hour.